pkepley/pkepley.github.io/_posts/2020-10-16-McFarPoints.md

 it seems that OpenStreetMap is missing most of the United States' McDonald's, since I was only able to find around 3,400 McDonald's in the continental US when there should be around 13,000.
 (On the other hand, my Overpass query *could* be incomplete).
-As a consequence of my dataset's incompleteness, the point that I found doesn't really align with the "true" McFarthest Spot.
-However, the distance scale is on the correct order of magnitude.
+Despite my dataset's incompleteness, I was able to find a point that's pretty close to the "true" McFarthest Spot.
+However, the distance to the nearest McDonald's that I found is a bit further than the "true" distance.

 Throughout this post, I'll use the term "McFarthest point" as a short-hand for "the point in a region furthest away from a given fast